| | | |

 Any size of jar will do.
 If you want a small amount, use a little jam or baby food jar.
 We used a quart size jar for ours.

 Screw your lid on tight – you don’t want to use a canning lid as the liquid will escape.
 Make sure you have a solid lid.
+Some people like to put some marbles into the jar to allow more stirring to happen within.

 making butter in a jar- farm unit